vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 <img src="images_co2/home_assistant_co2_history_graph.png" alt="SCD40" height="250px"/>

-In Home Assistant you can visualize how the Co2 value changed over time.
+In Home Assistant, you can visualize how the Co2 value changed over time.
 Read along how you create this graph yourself.

 ---